zacwong2151/tp/docs/DeveloperGuide.md

 We benefitted from a lot of code reuse from AB3, allowing us to focus on more advanced and complex features more quickly.
 Here are some parts of our project that were made much easier through reuse:

 1. **`Volunteer` class, commands like `vcreate`, `vlist`, `vdelete`, `vfind`**: `Volunteer` as a whole was very similar to the `Person` model in AB3 since they both related to people, with some minor modifications.
-For example, we removed the `Address` class and field from the `Volunteer` model since we didn't feel the need to know the volunteers' addresses.
 Likewise, the commands were very similar to implement, helping us save a lot of time implementing the create, read, update and delete (CRUD) operations for volunteers.
+However, we removed the `Address` class and field from the `Volunteer` model which took quite a bit of refactoring to implement.
 2. **`Event` class**: We adapted the `Person` model in AB3 by changing relevant fields in order to create the `Event` model.
 Some fields like `startDate`, `endDate`, and `budget` introduced new types of validation that we needed to introduce, making implementation non-trivial.
 However, overall the general `Event` class was quite similar to `Person` so we worked on a clone of the `Person` model to create the `Event` model.

 ----